 Email: QFD.RTI@fire.qld.gov.au

-Your internal review application will then be referred to a senior officer for decision.
+The internal review application will then be referred to a delegated internal review officer for decision.

 Application for external review should be addressed to: